voidfiles/awesome-rss/README.md

 * [minirss](https://github.com/132ikl/minirss) - A minuscule feed notifier.
 Simply lets you know using your notification daemon when there's a new item and lets you navigate to it using your browser.
 * [NetNewsWire](https://netnewswire.com/) - NetNewsWire is a reader for Mac, iPhone, and iPad.
+* [Newsboat](https://newsboat.org/) - Newsboat is a feed reader for the text console.
+It’s an actively maintained fork of Newsbeuter.
 * [Reeder](https://reederapp.com/) - A news reader for Feedbin, Feedly, Feed Wrangler, FeedHQ, NewsBlur, The Old Reader, Inoreader, BazQux Reader, FreshRSS, Instapaper and Pocket.
 * [Unread](https://www.goldenhillsoftware.com/unread/) - Unread supports syncing with Feedbin, Feedly, Fever-compatible, Inoreader, and NewsBlur accounts.
 It also has Local accounts.
 For iPhone or iPad.